taratran/kwk-level-2-lecture-003-html-part-1/README.md

 should then break up into small groups and work on the following:

   - Create a new HTML file
-  - Find out (with Google-fu) what tag is used to represent images and GIFs
+  - Find out (with Google-fu *Emphasize W3Schools*) what tag is used to represent images and GIFs
   - Find our how those tags use urls to link images/GIFs
   - Use the following url in the correct tag to get the GIF displaying when they open the file with Chrome: https://gph.to/2JFqv97